Wednesday, February 1, 2023

 We also only had cars because of my grandmother.
 Our first vehicle was a 1963 Dodge Dart with a brown interior that she’d purchased and more or less immediately gotten into an accident that left the passenger side crushed and mangled; she’d sold it to my father at a discount and replaced it with a blue-interiored Dart that eventually also passed our way.
 My parents would drive those two 1963 Dodge Darts well into the late nineteen-eighties, wrecked doors and all.
 I could never figure out which was the greater embarrassment: my father’s Dart with the unusable, crumpled-in doors, or my mother’s more-or-less intact Dart covered with Jimmy Carter bumper stickers and political posters duct-taped in the windows.

-We had enough money, as my parents would constantly remind me throughout my childhood, for what we needed.
+We had enough money—as my parents would constantly remind me throughout my childhood—for what we needed.
 A roof over our heads.
 Food in the pantry.
 Perhaps a little extra for piano lessons from the elderly church member down the street.
-As a very young kid, it was enough.
+When I was very young, it was enough.

 In my teens, though, the disparities between me and other kids grew wider.
 I would walk long distances or take the city bus to school events, rather than suffer the hot shame of classmates witnessing the banged-up, rusted old Dart cough and sputter into a parking lot.
 In fourth grade I could get away with wearing outgrown trousers with hems high above my ankles.
 Not in middle school.
 Definitely not as a high schooler.
 As a family with limited money, cars and clothing were low priorities.